Sunday, 27 March 2016

 I am feeling a bit sick with excitement about a couple of things, one of which is a very important decision that I will need to make over the next few days, more of which when it is decided and official.

 The other cause for my excitement is that I have obtained ELO tickets for 12th April!
 I missed the chance to buy them before they sold out but these ones were being sold by someone who can't go and I snapped them up!
-So we are listening to ELO in the car during our journey,
+So we are listening to ELO in the car during our journey.

-Saturday 19 March 2016
+Saturday, 19 March 2016

 School Reunion

-I headed home at tea time while Jennifer went out on the town with the very social "class of 82!"
+I headed home at tea time while Jennifer went out on the town with her very social "class of 82!"
 Us 79ers enjoyed ourselves so much that we are planning to meet up again before too long.

 However this evening I am socially exhausted!

-Saturday 12 March 2016
+Saturday, 12 March 2016

 Aye Write Again